 - The Finance dimension defines financial goals focused on specific revenue, expense or profit metrics.

 - The Operations dimension defines the operational metrics needed to support the financial goal.
-Again using the increased sales goal example, the operations metrics might specify number of contracts to be sold, cycle time to close a contract, and cycle time to fulfill a sale.
+Again using the increased sales goal example, the operations metrics might specify the number of contracts to be sold, cycle time to close a contract, and cycle time to fulfill a sale.

 - The Customer component could specify metrics for the number of new logos required, growth to the existing client base, and client satisfaction metrics.